Dawn of War IV: Everything We Know So Far

 In gameplay terms, Orks are all about cheap, spammable units, sprawling bases, and raw aggression.
 Their buildings cost very little and can be scattered across the map, letting them flood the field with Boyz and ramshackle walkers.

-The Ork roster includes cavalry like Squighog Boyz and classic heavy machines such as Deff Dreads and Stompas.
+The Ork roster includes cavalry like Squighog Boyz and classic heavy machines such as Deff Dreads and Gorkanauts.
 Their global powers are likely fueled by Waaagh energy, rewarding constant fighting and momentum.

 Orks thrive on overwhelming numbers, reckless charges, and turning the battlefield into a brawl that never stops.